What I'm Reading

 I'm only recently moving from actual books to the electronic versions on my iPad.
 There’s just something about the feel of holding an actual book (and being in bookstores) that I find pleasing.
 But physical books have become a storage problem.

-Here’s what I’ve been reading recently.
+Here’s some of what I’ve been reading recently.

 Stillness Is the Key by Ryan Holiday.
 After getting two recommendations for this one, and having read his previous book, Obstacle Is the Way, I thought I better dig in.
 And was delightful.
 This is a collection of short essays about the different aspects (mind, body and spirit) of stillness.
 You’ll be reminded of the importance of sleep, having a clear purpose, timing, a relationship with a higher power and the other metaphysics of creating the best opportunity for healing.
 There will be countless Monday Morning Motivations based on the inspiration of this little gem!
 December 2019